+You know veggies are good for you, right?
 Fruits and vegetables are beneficial for your body for many reasons, including the fact that they’re packed with bioflavonoids.
-What are bioflavonoids?
-Bioflavonoids are powerful phytochemicals with antiviral, anti-allergy, anti-inflammatory and anti-tumor abilities.
+But what are bioflavonoids?
+Bioflavonoids are powerful phytochemicals with antiviral, anti-allergy, anti-inflammatory, and anti-tumor abilities.
 Benefits of bioflavonoids include the ability to improve cardiovascular health, heal bruises, fight allergies and more.

 What Are Bioflavonoids?

-So, what are bioflavonoids exactly?
-Bioflavonoids are a class of phytochemicals that occur naturally in most fruits, vegetables and herbs.
+So what are these compounds exactly?
+Specifically, bioflavonoids are a class of phytochemicals that occur naturally in most fruits, vegetables and herbs.
 You can also find them in tea, wine and chocolate, as well as some beans and seeds.
 As a general rule, the more colorful a fruit or vegetable is, the more flavonoids it contains.
 Benefits of bioflavonoids include the ability to regulate cell signaling, which has powerful effects on the human body.

 Benefits of Bioflavonoids